 It’s Halloween a time where all film fans take time out to enjoy a night of truly terrifying horror movies and that’s exactly what I intend to do.
-But before I do so I’ll leave you with one last film suggestion to add to your nights viewing, this one’s a television film from 1981 and has a rather scary title.
-So without further ado here’s my Dark Night of the Scarecrow Blu-ray Review.
+Dark Night of the Scarecrow blu-ray review is up next, this one’s a television film from 1981 and has a rather scary title.

 - Dark Night of the Scarecrow (1981) – Import